 I have said it before and I’ll say it again, the day I got comfortable talking to my husband about our finances, was one of the biggest sighs of relief of my life.
-If you are struggling with that idea, here are some great ways to help you get started: How to Talk to Your Spouse About Living on a Budget.
-For years we went to church and listened to them talk about some of Dave Ramsey‘s best methods to payoff debt.
+For years we went to church and listened to them talk about some of Dave Ramsey’s best methods to payoff debt.
 They were methods we always thought were so far out of reach.
 When we finally buckled down and gave it a go, we were surprised at just how easy it was.
 We have implemented budgets, debt payoff and better ways to save.
 I have included easy to follow printouts in my Fun Sized Budget Bundle on all the methods we use to keep our finances on track, so you can take full advantage of these practices as well.
 So if you want to see how we paid off $6,000 of debt in 6 months (with only one full time income) with the snowball method, keep reading.

 So, I’m going to try to keep this cut and dry and super simple.
 The basic idea of a snowball method is starting small and accumulating more and more (payoff) as you go.
-First of all, you’re going to need an extra $200. –That’s the zinger.
+First of all, you’re going to need an extra $200 per month. –That’s the zinger.
 That was what took Tom and I so long to actually hop on board with the Snowball Method.
 We didn’t have an extra $200.
 Or at least we thought we didn’t.
 If that is your first thought as well, consider these 2 options:

-Another super awesome options is to start your own small business.
+Another super awesome option is to start your own small business.
 If you enjoy photography, typing, makeup or fixing up old furniture etc, you can easily get creative and find a way to make your hobby a profit.
 Like a blog for example!
 See how I created my own income from home by starting a blog.

 Now that you have your little extra, let’s talk strategy.
 Here is your basic starting sheet. *You can download your printout at the end of this post*